foolishsailor/simpleMap/README.md

+** in development:  adding overlay and slider functionality **

 # simpleMap
 small utility to convert a geoJSON array to X,Y coordinates on an HTML Canvas

 ## Simple Example